retverd/file_renamer/README.md

-# file_renamer
+# File renamer
-Renames files using regex patterns
+Renames files in folder using regex patterns.